Cimbali/pympress/README.md

 Run the following command in your shell (or replace `python3 -m pip` with `python -m pip` or just `pip`):

+    python3 -m pip install pympress

+Or you can get it from github:

     python3 -m pip install git+https://github.com/Cimbali/pympress#egg=pympress

 If you don't have pip, see [the python documentation on installing](https://docs.python.org/3.5/installing/index.html).
 You may also want to check that you have all [the dependencies](#dependencies).